-- 2.20 The Council has made Orders under the Police and Criminal Justice Act 2001 to control the drinking of alcohol in the streets and other public areas within the Winchester Town (including Oliver's Battery, Badger Farm, and Harestock, as well as the six town wards). - 2.21 Following a successful application for a review of a licence, the Council may decide to investigate whether an Order under the Police and Criminal Justice Act 2001 should be made to control the drinking of alcohol in public spaces in the area surrounding the premises concerned.
+- 2.21 The Council has introduced a Public Space Protection Order (known as the Alcohol Control Zone) under the Anti-Social Behaviour Crime and Policy Act 2014 to control the drinking of alcohol in the streets and other public areas within the Winchester Town (including Oliver's Battery, Badger Farm, and Harestock, as well as the six town wards). - 2.22 Following a successful application for a review of a licence, the Council may decide to investigate whether an Order under the Police and Criminal Justice Act 2001 should be made to control the drinking of alcohol in public spaces in the area surrounding the premises concerned.